Professional foul

-In various sports, a professional foul is a deliberate act of foul play intended to bring about an advantage for the perpetrator's team.
+In various sports, a professional foul is a deliberate foul which curtails an imminent threat from the opposition, where the prescribed punishment for the foul is less damaging to the fouler than the opposition carrying out the threat would be.
 Professional fouls are usually committed to prevent an opponent from scoring.

-Various sports contain provisions in their rules to dissuade such acts.
-These either try to negate the advantage gained from such an act or apply additional punishments beyond those for an equivalent foul in normal circumstances.
+Professional fouls are usually considered gamesmanship rather than cheating.
+Various sports contain provisions in their rules to deter them, either by negating the advantage gained from such an act or by applying additional punishment beyond that for a similar foul in normal circumstances.

 Association football

 In association football, a professional foul involves a defender committing a foul in order to prevent the opponents from scoring, or to deny an obvious goal-scoring opportunity (DOGSO).
 The resulting free kick or penalty may offer the attacking team a lower chance of scoring than the original playing position, and the defending player therefore has an incentive to tactically commit the foul.
 Offending players are cautioned or sent off in accordance with the circumstances of the foul, with the punishment dependent upon both the nature of the foul and the opportunity denied to the opposition by it.

 Under Law 12, what constitutes an obvious goalscoring opportunity is left to the discretion of the referee; however, several factors are given to help referees decide.
 These are the distance between the offence and the goal, the likelihood of keeping or gaining control of the ball, the direction of the play, and the location and number of defenders.